 As an example, I use the USGS (U.S. Geological Survey) Stream flow website for real time information on river gauge height and CFS (Cubic Feet per Second).
 Now this website is not fun to navigate, but once you find the page you are looking for, you can add it to your favorites.
 For the USGS go to Waterwatch.
 This is a good starting point.

 Some website such as the USGS are difficult to navigate and some are easy.
 You just have to look around their website to find your information.

 There are several websites that also have tide information.
 Most gather their information from NOAA (National Oceanic Atmospheric Administration) When I want tidal information I use NOAA, you just have to know where to look.
 Again, the NOAA website may not be fun to navigate, but when you find what you are looking for, it is a gold mine.

-The internet can be used to waste time or save time.
-You can save a great deal of time if you use it to plan your outings, whether hunting, fishing, camping or whatever you plan on doing outdoors.
+If used correctly, you can save a great deal of time if you use it to plan your outings, whether hunting, fishing, camping or whatever you plan on doing outdoors.

 So get connected and find some information that will help you get outdoors.
 You can save time and be informed before you get out there.